srushti/goldberg/README.md

 Every project in goldberg can have its own custom configuration by means of adding (either on goldberg instance or by checking it in with the codebase) `goldberg_config.rb` at the root of your codebase.
-As of now only frequency can be updated, but going further this configuration will be used to configure rubies, pipelines, pre/post build hooks etc.
+As of now only the following configurations can be overridden, but going further this configuration will be used to configure even more.

       #Goldberg configuration
       Project.configure do |config|